 For employees who drive any vehicle on behalf of the City, your first responsibility is to drive safely at all times.
 All employees are expected to be aware of weather, traffic, pedestrians, and other driving conditions and to use caution and good judgment at all times.
 Employees are prohibited from using hand-held cell phones for any purpose while driving on City of Hermiston-authorized or City of Hermiston-related business.
 Employees who must take a call while driving are required to use a hands-free device at all times, including voice dialing.
-If you do not have an appropriate hands-free device, you must safely pull off the road and have the vehicle in park before engaging in any call.
+If you do not have an appropriate hands-free device available, or if weather or other driving conditions warrant extra caution even with a hands-free device, you must safely pull off the road and have the vehicle in park before engaging in any call.
 This policy also prohibits employees from using a cell phone or other device to read, send or receive text or "instant" messages while driving or engaging in any other reading, browsing of social media, internet, etc. while driving on City of Hermiston business.
 Taking notes (including writing down phone numbers or other information) is also strictly prohibited while driving.
 All employees who drive must also be aware of and adhere to all state and local laws regarding cell phone use while driving.
 Violation of this policy will subject the employee to discipline, up to and including termination.